7:30, 9:00 & 11:15 AM

 Instrumental and Vocal Solos

-Although congregational singing led by organ and choir forms the foundation of our worship music, instrumental and vocal soloists participate regularly in our worship, offering selections as preludes, postludes, and music at communion as well as accompaniment to choir anthems and hymns.
+Although congregational singing led by organ, keyboard, guitar, and choir forms the foundation of our worship music, instrumental and vocal soloists participate regularly in our worship offering selections as preludes, postludes, and music at communion, as well as accompaniment to choir anthems and hymns.

 Annual Organ Concert

-Each fall, Trinity hosts an annual organ concert which has featured world renowned organists Peter Richard Conte, Marilyn Keiser, Frederick Swann, Ken Cowan, Olivier Latry, Jane Parker-Smith, Erik Suter and Janette Fishell.
-The annual concert is a primary way of funding the upkeep of our historic instrument and any financial support is greatly appreciated in maintaining our organ.
+Each fall, Trinity hosts an organ concert that has featured world renowned organists Peter Richard Conte, Marilyn Keiser, Frederick Swann, Ken Cowan, Olivier Latry, Jane Parker-Smith, Erik Suter and Janette Fishell.
+This annual concert is a primary way of funding the upkeep of this historic instrument and financial support is greatly appreciated in maintaining our organ.
 Become a sponsor today and be sure to specify that your donation is for the Organ Concert.

 Archangel - $500 sponsorship